caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 4.9 AI Security Intelligence Network

-The long-term vision for LLMSecForge includes the development of a comprehensive AI Security Intelligence Network (ASIN)—a collective defensive infrastructure that enables coordinated response to emerging threats.
+The long-term vision for AISecForge includes the development of a comprehensive AI Security Intelligence Network (ASIN)—a collective defensive infrastructure that enables coordinated response to emerging threats.

 #### 4.9.1 Network Architecture